blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/commoner.md

 +-------+----------+-------------------+------------+-------------------+
 ```

-#### Training Montage
+## Training Montage
 You have survived long enough as a commoner.
 Remove all your hit dice and retain
 any proficiencies and equipment.
 You lose all levels in commoner.
 Choose a class
 other than commoner.
 You are now level 1 in the chosen class.
+Your current
+hit points are kept in addition to whatever your new class provides.